kako-jun/cdand/README.md

 After you typed `cd`, if you saw a troublesome future, let's append `and`.

-After that, use TAB key to auto complete the target directory name.
+After that, use TAB key to autocomplete the target directory name.

 ```sh
 $ cdand .. git pull
 ```

-It's also useful to keep indoors(subdirectory).
+It's also helpful to keep indoors(subdirectory).